ArdWang/NEWCONCEPTENGLISH2/README.md

 Nearly a week passed ago,One afternoon the girl sat out from the coast and she caught in a storm.
 She boat struck a rock so she jumped into sea.
 She swam 8 miles that night.
 Early next morning, she reached the shore.
 She had seen light was high up on the cliffs and she climbed up.
 She found herself in hospital.

 #### Lesson34 Quick work
 Dan Robinson was worried.
 He had received a letter from the local police.
 He went to the station yesterday.
 He is not worried anymore.
 The police had been found his bicycle.
-Dan not only was surprised but he was amused as well.
+Dan was not only surprised but amused as well.
 He bicycle was stolen twenty years gao.He was fifteen then.

 #### Lesson35 Stop thief